juliaguida/oystercard/web_design/1-add-grid-for-desktop.md

 ## Requirements

-* Your code is practically pixel perfect compared to the design provided
+* Your code is practically pixel perfect compared to the design provided.
+* Everything, other than the lightest grey box, should be a fixed width.
 * All your styling is in a separate file to the html.

 ## Possible resources